Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Introduction

 \section{Introduction}

 An autocatalytic reaction is ``a chemical reaction in which a product (or a reaction intermediate) also functions as a catalyst'' \cite{gold_iupac_2025}.
 Self-replication, i.e., the ability of multiplying instances of the self, is a special case of autocatalysis that is inherent to all living organisms.
 The emergence of self-replicating systems hence is a key issue in theories of the origin of life, independent of whether an RNA world, a lipid world, or a metabolism-first scenario is envisioned \cite{eigen_selforganization_1971,eigen_principle_1977,gilbert_origin_1986, joyce_rna_1989, joyce_antiquity_2002, bissette_mechanisms_2013,howlett_autocatalysis_2023}.
-In a more general setting, autocatalysis is a property of chemical reaction networks (CRNs) that collectively implements an autocatalytic overall-reaction without any of the constituent reactions being autocatalytic.
-It is important to distinguish two fundamentally modeling frameworks: networks of autocatalysts such as the hypercycles of Eigen \& Schuster \cite{eigen_principle_1977} and catalytic reaction systems of Hordijk \& Steele \cite{hordijk_autocatalytic_2010}, which presuppose that \emph{all} reactions are explicitly and specifically catalyzed by members of the system.
-Such systems thus represent interactions of complex entities such as RNAs, proteins, or other heteropolymers.
-In contrast, catalysis is an emergent property in networks of chemical reactions among small molecules.
+In a more general setting, autocatalysis is a property of chemical reaction networks (CRNs) that collectively implements an autocatalytic overall reaction without any of the constituent reactions being autocatalytic.
+It is important to distinguish two fundamentally different modeling frameworks: networks of autocatalysts, such as the hypercycles of Eigen \& Schuster \cite{eigen_principle_1977}, and catalytic reaction systems of Hordijk \& Steele \cite{hordijk_autocatalytic_2010}, which presuppose that \emph{all} reactions are explicitly and specifically catalyzed by members of the system.
+Such systems naturally represent interactions of complex entities such as RNAs, proteins, or other heteropolymers, even though there is mounting evidence that small molecules and cofactors in metabolic networks, as well as metal ions, also exert catalytic activity \cite{xavier_autocatalytic_2020}.
+In contrast, catalysis is usually considered as an emergent property in networks of abiotic chemical reactions among small molecules.
 More precisely, catalysis in this setting is the net effect of a sequence of individual reactions.
-Here, we will be concerned exclusively with CRNs.
+Here, we will be concerned exclusively with CRNs without explicit catalysts.